madhusudhanrao-ppm/oracle-ai-developer-hub/devrel-writes/oci-genai-jet-ui/datacamp-article.md

 Q&A:
 - Q: Why STOMP/WebSocket for chat?
   A: It supports near‑real‑time messaging and session scoping; JET can subscribe to user‑scoped queues easily.

+Checkpoint:
+- Send a prompt and receive an Answer payload in the UI.

 ---